GSA/digitalgov.gov/content/posts/2016-09-20-analytics-success-series-health-resources-services-administration.md

 url: /2016/09/20/analytics-success-series-health-resources-services-administration/
 date: 2016-09-20 2:00:17 -0400
 title: 'Analytics Success Series: Health Resources & Services Administration'
-summary: 'Health Resources and Services Administration&rsquo;s Analytics Success: Using Analytics to Reduce Content and Improve User Experience&nbsp; Unlike out-of-town guests, you want your web visitors to stick around.
+summary: 'Health Resources and Services Administration&rsquo;s Analytics Success: Using Analytics to Reduce Content and Improve User Experience  Unlike out-of-town guests, you want your web visitors to stick around.
 So, if your site continues to see a bounce rate that stubbornly refuses to drop&mdash;it&rsquo;s time to make some changes.
 That&rsquo;s exactly what happened to the Health Resources'
 authors:
   - christy-choi
   - mackenzie-cummings